 Playing Nino is Mathieu Kassovitz, an actor, writer producer and director.
 His 1995 film La Haine (Hate) which he wrote and directed is the polar opposite of, Amélie, a hard look at the minorities struggling with poverty, racism and the police in the outskirts of Paris.

-Another actor worth noting is Peg Leg Sam (Jackson) who you see dancing in "Born for Hard Luck."
+Another actor worth noting is Peg Leg Sam (Jackson) who you see dancing in “Born for Hard Luck.”
 He was a blues musician, documented by the UNC folklore department in the 1970s.
 How Jeunet (and) Amélie found it I don’t know.
-If you want to see the whole film, and read a little history: http://www.folkstreams.net/film-detail.php?id=1
+If you want to see the whole film and read a little history: http://www.folkstreams.net/film-detail.php?id=1 (this link is broken).

 Jeunet shot in Paris, mostly within the tourist heavy neighborhood of Monmartre, which trades on its association with great artists of the past.
 He shot in the marble and zinc Café des Deux Moulins, which we tried and failed to find on our recent trip to Paris, although we did find Amelie’s grocery stand and her movie theater.
 He loves the Paris of the 1940s and 50s, like that in the photos of Robert Doisneau, as he attempts to create a Paris of “national nostalgia” (Lanzoni 376) Jeunet lives near the Rue Lepic in Monmartre, a street he knows well and included in his film.